 Here I am cutting honeycomb from the top of the frames in Hive #1:Nothing else to report.

-UPDATE (August 06/11): It’s excellent having this online record with photos.
+AUGUST 06, 2011: It’s excellent having this online record with photos.
 It allows us to easily compare how well this year’s nucs are doing.
 It’s also interesting to see how much we didn’t know at the time.
 For instance, not knowing for sure if we were looking at capped brood, honey or pollen.
 It doesn’t take long to figure that out, but two weeks into our beekeeping, we didn’t know much of anything.
 (Here’s a sample of some of the various comb.)
 A year later, we’re still misting the bees in our nucs with sugar water, but we often give the full hives a few small puffs from the smoker during inspections.
 Otherwise, we end up squishing too many bees.
 I’d rather drive them down into the hive and out of the way with a small amount of smoke than squish them.
 Squished bees release alarm pheromones which can easily agitate the colony more than a few small puffs of smoke.
 I don’t think the smoker was essential for our first summer or beekeeping, but I suppose it doesn’t hurt to have it around.
 The only things we’re doing differently with our nucs this year is feeding them using internal frame feeders instead of Boardman feeders, and we’re feeding them pollen patties.